cosmastech/cosmastech.github.io/_posts/2026-07-22-ai-truisms.md

 I've read code and not understood it.
 I've read code and not realized that I didn't understand it until much later.

+I've misunderstood requirements, implemented code changes, and then had to rework a lot of it after release.

 ### AI is sometimes bad at code
 All of the same things humans do, AI does.
 It does it faster, requires an external LLM provider, and costs money per turn.